halildgn/automating-slr/README.md

 4. Navigate to `automating-slr/src-python` directory

-5. Run the following to generate the binary for your OS&processor :
+5. Copy and run the following command to generate the binary for your OS&processor :

+* Important Note: Sometimes using `eduroam` causes problems while cloning a git repository or installing python packages.
+If you encounter such problem, please execute following commands while using your private network.

 ### Windows: